zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

+### ZWED0013W

-### ZWED0013W":"Initializing was not complete for worker %s
+  Initializing was not complete for worker _workerId_

   **Reason:**

-  TODO
+  A cluster mode worker exited before it fully initialized.
+Another worker will be started soon to attempt again.

   **Action:**

-  TODO
+  If this continues to happen, you should contact support.

+### ZWED0014W

-### ZWED0014W":"Error adding plugin: %s
+  Error adding plugin: _error_

   **Reason:**

-  TODO
+  A dynamic plugin, or a plugin added post-startup was unable to be added to the server.
+The server continues to run, but this plugin was not added.

   **Action:**

-  TODO
+  Check the _error_ and lines above in the log to determine the reason for the failure.

+### ZWED0015W

-### ZWED0015W":"Error reloading workers: %s
+  Error reloading workers: _error_

   **Reason:**

-  TODO
+  The server was attempting to reload all workers, probably to complete a configuration change.
+An error occurred instead so some of the workers may not have been reloaded and could contain the old configuration.

   **Action:**

-  TODO
+  If you were doing a configuration change, you should try again or restart the server if the error persists.
+You can check the _error_ to see the reason for the issue.

+### ZWED0016W

-### ZWED0016W":"Error setting override: %s
+  Error setting override: _error_

   **Reason:**

-  TODO
+  The server attempted to load a new configuration, but failed when writing the configuration update to a file.

   **Action:**

-  TODO
+  Check the _error_ to see the possible cause for the failure.
+Retry this operation but if thie issue persists you should restart the server.

+### ZWED0017W

-### ZWED0017W":"Duplicate plugin identifier %s found.
+  Duplicate plugin identifier _pluginId_ found.

   **Reason:**

-  TODO
+  A plugin was trying to be added to the server but it wasn't possible because another plugin with the same ID already was running within the server.

   **Action:**

-  TODO
+  Plugin upgrades cannot be done through the add plugin operation.
+Instead, the server should be stopped to perform this upgrade.

+### ZWED0018W

-### ZWED0018W":"Could not initialize Java manager.
-Java services from Apps will not be able to load\n%s
+  Could not initialize Java manager.
+Java services from Apps will not be able to load _stackTrace_

   **Reason:**

-  TODO
+  The Java manager is used to run Java services bundled into plugins.
+It could not start, so the server cannot load any Java services.
+Plugins that have Java services may fail to load, but the server will still run with the remaining plugins.

   **Action:**

-  TODO
+  Check the _stackTrace_ output to determine the reason the Java manager could not run.

+### ZWED0019W

-### ZWED0019W":"Exception when setting log level for ID=%s.
-E:\n%s
+  Exception when setting log level for ID=_logId_.
+E: _stackTrace_

   **Reason:**

-  TODO
+  Log levels listed in the configuration file are set during startup.
+For some reason, the level for _logId_ could not be set, but the server will continue to run with that logger set to default verbosity.

   **Action:**

-  TODO
+  Check the _stackTrace_ to determine the reason why _logId_ could not be set.
+Potentially the log id was an invalid name, or the log level was an invalid number.

+### ZWED0020W

-### ZWED0020W":"Could not spawn %s: %s
+  Could not spawn _childProcess_: _errorMessage_

   **Reason:**

-  TODO
+  The child process that was requested to run when the server started up could not run for some reason. _childProcess_ lists the parameters requested to start the process.

   **Action:**

-  TODO
+  Check the _errorMessage_ to determine the reason of failure, and also verify that the information in _childProcess_ is valid.

+### ZWED0021W

-### ZWED0021W":"Missing one or more parameters required to run.\nThe server requires either HTTP or HTTPS.
-HTTP Port given: %s.
-HTTPS Port given: %s\nHTTPS requires either a PFX file or Key & Certificate files.\nGiven PFX: %s\nGiven Key: %s\nGiven Certificate: %s\nconfig was: %s\nAll but host server and config file parameters should be defined within the config file in JSON format.
+  Missing one or more parameters required to run.
+  The server requires either HTTP or HTTPS.
+HTTP Port given: _httpPort_.
+HTTPS Port given: _httpsPort_ HTTPS requires either a PFX file or Key & Certificate files.
+  Given PFX: _pfx_
+  Given Key: _key_
+  Given Certificate: _certificate_
+  config was: _configuration_
+  All but host server and config file parameters should be defined within the config file in JSON format.

   **Reason:**

-  TODO
+  The server could not start because the configuration was not valid.
+When the server's HTTPS section is specified, _httpsPort_ must be a valid TCP port number and you must have a key and certificate.
+If the HTTPS section is not specified, the HTTP section must be specified and _httpPort_ must be a valid TCP port number.

   **Action:**

-  TODO
+  Review the _configuration_ to see if there are corrections to be made before restarting the server.

+### ZWED0027W

-### ZWED0027W":"Plugin (%s) loading failed.
-Version: %s.
-Message: "%s" Successful: %s% (%s/%s) Attempted: %s% (%s/%s)
+  Plugin (_pluginId_) loading failed.
+Version: _versionNumber_.
+Message: "_errorMessage_" Successful: _percentSuccess_% (_pluginsLoaded_/_pluginsTotal_) Attempted: _percentAttempted_% (_pluginsAttempted_/_pluginsTotal_)

   **Reason:**

-  TODO
+  An error prevented the plugin _pluginId_ from loading.
+Other plugins will still be attempted to be loaded, until _percentAttempted_ reaches 100%.
+The server will run if all auth plugins needed have successfully loaded.

   **Action:**

-  TODO
+  Review _errorMessage_ to see if there is something you can do to fix the error.
+You may need to contact the plugin developer to find a solution.
+If you do not need this plugin, it is OK to continue.

+### ZWED0028W

-### ZWED0028W":"Encountered parse exception while reading %s
+  Encountered parse exception while reading _filename_

   **Reason:**

-  TODO
+  The server cannot read the JSON file _filename_.
+This might be a configuration file or a plugin file.
+In either case, the server may not be able to run or may run with less plugins than desired.

   **Action:**

-  TODO
+  Review the file listed in _filename_.
+Check if it is in the right encoding for your platform.
+Tagging the file according to its encoding is recommended for z/OS.
+Also check if the file is valid JSON.
+The file may have a missing or extra comma, or missing quotes or brackets.

+### ZWED0029W

-### ZWED0029W":"Authentication plugin was found which was not requested in the server configuration file's dataserviceAuthentication object.
+  Authentication plugin was found which was not requested in the server configuration file's dataserviceAuthentication object.
 Skipping load of this plugin

   **Reason:**

-  TODO
+  The server will attempt to load every plugin given to it in the plugins directory.
+Authentication plugins are only needed if a plugin requests them or it implements the default authentication category.
+Because the server did not find a user of this plugin, it was not loaded.

   **Action:**

-  TODO
+  No action is needed unless you believe that this plugin needed to be loaded.
+If so, check for plugins that require it to determine if there is missing or incorrect auth configuration.

+### ZWED0030W

-### ZWED0030W":"%s points to an invalid plugin definition, skipping
+  _location_ points to an invalid plugin definition, skipping

   **Reason:**

-  TODO
+  The file specified at _location_ is not valid according to the [pluginDefinition schema](https://github.com/zowe/zlux-app-server/blob/v2.x/staging/schemas/plugindefinition-schema.json), so it cannot be loaded.
+The server will still start without the plugin if possible.

   **Action:**

-  TODO
+  Correct the pluginDefinition.json file of the plugin to load the plugin on next server restart, or remove the plugin if not needed.

+### ZWED0032W

-### ZWED0032W":"Failed to load %s
+  Failed to load _filename_

   **Reason:**

-  TODO
+  The plugin definition located at _filename_ could not be read, so the plugin that referred to this cannot be loaded.
+The server may still run without the plugin if possible.

   **Action:**

-  TODO
+  Check if the file exists and is readable to the user that is running the server.
+Also check that the file is in the right encoding for the OS the app-server is running on.
+On z/OS, it is recommended to have the file encoding tagged.

+### ZWED0033W

-### ZWED0033W":"Could not initialize plugin %s: %s
+  Could not initialize plugin _pluginId_: _error_

   **Reason:**

-  TODO
+  The plugin _pluginId_ could not be loaded.
+This may be due to unsatisfied imports, where an import requested a version of something that was not available, or an entire plugin was not available.
+The server will still attempt to load if this plugin was not needed.

   **Action:**

-  TODO
+  Check the _error_ message to determine the cause of error for correction.

+### ZWED0034W

-### ZWED0034W":"Skipping install of plugin due to existing plugin with same id=
+  Skipping install of plugin due to existing plugin with same id=_identifier_

   **Reason:**